 Bachelor of Liberal Studies (BLS) allows you to earn a University of Iowa bachelor’s degree from a distance.
 The BLS emphasizes workplace and leadership skills, and is designed for adults balancing professional growth and busy lives.
-If you have accumulated 24 or more credit hours from the UI or an accredited institution but haven’t earned your bachelor’s degree, our online BLS degree may be just be the right fit to help you meet your personal and career goals!
+If you have accumulated 24 or more credit hours from the UI or an accredited institution but haven’t earned your bachelor’s degree, our online BLS degree may just be the right fit to help you meet your personal and career goals!

 Bachelor of Applied Studies (BAS) Designed for community-college graduates looking to complete their UI degree entirely online.
 The program is designed to be completed wherever you are, without coming to campus.
 Instead of a major, complete coursework in three of five thematic distribution areas.
 You can also focus your studies by selecting optional emphasis areas or certificates.